Fluid Dream

 Isfahan, Iran, February 2008

+My intention was not to write a theoretical or literary text; instead, I wanted a fluid form, mirroring the essence of the artworks themselves.
+As a result, the Fluid Dream Text does not adhere to a specific subject.
 One of the effects of the Fluid Dream project was that it led me to experience a connection between writing and visual art practice.
-Additionally, the process and concerns about my creating art are addressed in the text.
+Additionally, the process and my concerns about what art reveals to me are addressed in the text.
 Fluid Dream is an emotion-driven story for me.

 Slumbered Nature photo collection